Ground states of the Ising model at fixed magnetization on a triangular ladder with three-spin interactions: Introduction

 Numerous exact methods have been developed to determine the ground states of generalized Ising models.
 Among them is the method of irreducible blocks for 1D systems with finite-range interactions~\cite{Morita_1974_1, Morita_1974_2, Martinez_2015}.
 This approach has primarily been applied to unconstrained problems~\cite{Kaburagi_2004}.
 The method of ``basic rays" has been employed to solve several 2D~\cite{Dublenych_2009, Dublenych_2013} and 3D~\cite{Dublenych_2022} problems, at least partially.
 It has also been used to address constrained problems~\cite{Dublenych_2011}, albeit in an indirect manner.
 Another technique combines maximum satisfiability and convex optimization~\cite{MAX-SAT_2016}, which allows efficient and provable determination of ground states.
 Finally, the linear programming (LP) approach~\cite{Kaburagi_1975, Ducastelle_1992} provides a robust and systematic framework for identifying the complete set of ground states.
 Its primary shortcoming lies in computational scalability, as it becomes intractable for complex 3D systems.
 Besides, it is known to yield ``inconstructible" vertices, i.e.\ solutions which do not correspond to realizable configurations~\cite{Ceder_1994}.
 In this work, we employ the LP approach to determine the complete phase diagram, that includes resolving the issue of ``inconstructible" vertices for the model~\eqref{eq:H}.

+Controlled multi-spin Ising-type interactions have been experimentally engineered in trapped-ion quantum simulators, see Ref.~\cite{Katz_2023} and references therein.
+The resulting classical spin configurations are detected via state-dependent fluorescence of individual ions~\cite{Todaro_2021, Bruzewicz_2019}.

 The paper is organized as follows.
 In Sec.~\ref{sec:energy}, average energy per site is discussed, together with the way states are classified.
 In Sec.~\ref{sec:constraints}, structural constraints are provided, including the ones due to finite lattice.
-In Sec.~\ref{sec:parametrization}, the general approach for parametrization is provided.
+In Sec.~\ref{sec:parametrization}, the parametrization is introduced, while its derivation is presented in App.~\ref{app:parametrization}.
 These parameters constitute the decision variables of the LP, described in subsequent Sec.~\ref{sec:LP}.
 The phase diagram is discussed in Sec.~\ref{sec:PD} and the summary is provided in Sec.~\ref{sec:summary}.